Gerrard Street, London: Businesses

+In 1907, the National Telephone Company built a telephone exchange at 32 Gerrard Street.
+It was rebuilt by the Office of Works in 1935-7.
+The building is now used as an arts and exhibition venue.

 In the Roaring Twenties, the 43 Club was set up at number 43, as a jazz club notorious for outrageous parties frequented by the rich and powerful.
 It was eventually closed down by direct order of the Home Office and the proprietor, Kate Meyrick, was imprisoned.

 In 1956 number 44 was taken over by the owners of the 2i's Coffee Bar on Old Compton Street as a second branch in response to the original 2i's rapid success.
 The building had previously hosted a folk and skiffle club run by John Hasted.
 In the late 1960s it became Happening 44, a club with décor mixing psychedelic and bondage aesthetics, featuring bands such as The Deviants.
 The building later became a Chinese supermarket.

 A basement in Gerrard Street was the location of the first rehearsal of Led Zeppelin in August 1968, where they played "Train Kept A-Rollin'".
 The exact location of the basement is unknown, and it is believed to have been converted into business premises many years ago.